World's Largest Tobacco Company Is Investing In Medical Cannabis: Here's What To Know - Aurora Cannabis (NASDAQ:ACB), Avicanna (OTC:AVCNF)

 - In September 2024, Vectura launched its first cannabis product, the Luo CBD lozenge, distributed via a partnership with Aurora Cannabis Inc. ACB and its Canadian medical platform.

-- In January 2025, PMI and Avicanna Inc. AVCNF, a cannabinoid-focused biopharma company, announced a medical and scientific collaboration to further research and patient access through Avicanna's MyMedi.ca platform.
+- In January 2025, Vectura Fertin Pharma and Avicanna Inc. AVCNF, a cannabinoid-focused biopharma company, announced a medical and scientific collaboration to further research and patient access through Avicanna's MyMedi.ca platform.

 "PMI has consistently shown interest in the medical side of cannabis," said Aaron Grey, managing director at Alliance Global Partners, in a Forbes interview.
 "This seems like a continuation of that strategy."